-- 1. Animals are to arrive on Wednesday of the fair between 7:00AM and 4:00PM - 2.
+- 1. Animals are to arrive on Tuesday of the fair BETWEEN 3:00 PM AND 9:00 PM - 2.
 Exhibitor and guardian must review mandatory rules and complete required survey indicating compliance OR attend an in-person meeting.
 This information will be shared prior to the fair. - 3.
-Identification numbers (see health rules) must be included on the fair entry form and matched by the superintendent with - the animal before the animal can be stalled at the fair. - 4.
+Identification numbers (see health rules) must be included on the fair entry form and matched by the superintendent with the animal before the animal can be stalled at the fair. - 4.
 All exhibitors must be YQCA certified and have completed one additional educational event, and turned in a participation form to the auction committee by email at trempac@outlook.com prior to July 1st of that year. - 5.
-All market animal weigh-ins will begin at 4:00 pm on Wednesday to determine classes. - 6.
+All market animal weigh-ins will begin at 8:00 AM on Wednesday to determine classes. - 6.
 All classes will be judged on the Danish System. - 7.
 All animals must be the result of regular project work.
 Projects must have been declared by April 1 of the current year.
 Market animal entries must have been weighed and identified in the county program at the spring weigh in.
 Bred and Owned animals will be recognized during the live show. - 8.
 Not more than one animal per Lot by exhibitor.
-A maximum of three animals per exhibitor in the market classes. - Exhibitor must have certificate of registration from appropriate breed association.
-Must be presented on entry for breeding stock. - 10.
-Exhibitors must provide their own feed and bedding, and all beef animals must be housed in the beef barn. - 11.
+A maximum of three animals per exhibitor in the market classes. - 9.
+Exhibitor must have certificate of registration from appropriate breed association.
+Must be presented on entry for breeding stock and non-dairy/crossbred Market Animals.
+All Market Heifers will show together. - 10.
+Exhibitors must provide their own feed and bedding, and all beef animals must be housed in the beef barn.
+All beef animals must be housed in the assigned stalling space. - 11.
 In breeds with less than four animals shown, the judge will decide if any exhibitor is deserving of the Champion and Reserve Award. - 12.
-All market animals must be born on or after January of the previous year.
-Market animals will be mouthed for age if the superintendent determines it is necessary. - 13.
+All market animals must be born on or after January of the previous year. - 13.
 Market animals will be divided into weight lots to be determined after the animals have been weighed on entry day.
 If two animals fall into the same weight lot, one animal will be bumped into the next highest weight lot.
 The exhibitor will choose which animal is to be bumped.
 If two animals fall into the heavy weight class, both animals can be shown. - 14.
 Animals bred and owned by the exhibitor.
 An animal qualifies for the award if the dam of the animal is owned by the family and the family paid for the breeding of the dam.
 Each animal qualifying as Bred and Owned will be recognized. - 15.
 You must sign up on your fair entry form to participate in showmanship which will be held at the end of the live judging. - 16.
 Animals can only be entered in one lot.
-AN ANIMAL CAN ONLY BE ENTERED IN EITHER A BREEDING CLASS OR A MARKET CLASS, NOT BOTH. - 17.
-There will be an open Beef show immediately following the conclusion of the junior show.
+AN ANIMAL CAN ONLY BE ENTERED IN EITHER A BREEDING CLASS OR A MARKET CLASS, NOT BOTH.

-18. Animals that are shown in the Junior Show are not eligible to be shown in the open show.
+17. There will be an open Beef show immediately following the conclusion of the junior show.
+Animals that are shown in the Junior Show are not eligible to be shown in the open show.